-Material reality is only known through patterns,
+Material reality is only known through Patterns,

-and the instantiation of patterns in reality is the subject of expressions.
+and the instantiation of Patterns in reality is the subject of eXpressions.

 The embodied world – like Popper's World 1.

-|MO: a material Object is locatable at a definite place in space and endures with its own identity across some time.||MOB: an animate Being senses and responds to patterns, has preferences, may learn, and some may communicate with some expressions.||MOBR: a Responsible agent, e.g. a particular person or company, can make assertions and value expressions.|
+|MO: a material Object is locatable at a definite place in space and endures with its own identity across some time.||MOB: an animate Being senses and responds to Patterns, has preferences, may learn, and some may communicate with some eXpressions.||MOBR: a Responsible agent, e.g. a particular person or company, can make XAssertions and XNon-assertive expressions.|

 |MS: a real Situation or State is a related set of Material Objects, extended through space, but at a particular present or past time, rather than being conceived of as durably extended over time.|

-|ME: an Episode or Extended Event is a sequence of two or more real situations over a particular time interval, e.g. a meeting; a holiday; a performance; a battle.
+|ME: an Episode or Extended Event is a sequence of two or more real MSituations over a particular time interval, e.g. a meeting; a holiday; a performance; a battle.
 There are no limits to the duration.
 The Material aspect of an utterance is either a State or an Episode.|

 |P: a Pattern